Xudong-Huang/conetty/README.md

 ```

 ## Additional Features
-- Mulitiplex for a single connection
+- Multiplex for a single connection
 - support TCP/UDP
 - Run any number of clients and services